Skip to Main Content

 As storytellers, we have an opportunity—and a responsibility—to change the narrative for the better.
 It’s a process that requires attention and intention, but like a muscle, it gets stronger the more you work at it.

-Margaret Myers is a managing editor at Long Dash and a longtime journalist.
-She managed online coverage at PBS NewsHour and ESPN and led the features department at the Amarillo Globe-News.
+Margaret Myers is a director on the editorial team at Long Dash.
+She is a former journalist who managed online coverage at PBS NewsHour and ESPN and led the features department at the Amarillo Globe-News.
 Janeen Williamson is a diversity, equity, and inclusion practitioner.
 She formerly led business partnerships at Long Dash and NPR.

 Last summer, during America’s reckoning with race following the police killings of Black Americans, audiences were gripped by coverage from the resulting Black Lives Matter protests.
 For the storytellers—the journalists, communicators, and yes, even brand leaders—audiences looked to during this consequential moment, a heightened sense of responsibility emerged.
 With something as emotional, tragic, and important to our nation’s history and future, the stories we told about these events, and how we told them, needed to be informed and intentional.